SaiyanGonzalez01/Minecraft-Old-School/README.md

 ### Play a Demo!

 You heard right!
 You can actually PLAY the project now unlike the original Old-School.
-Play here: https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web
+Play by clicking/tapping (HERE)[https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web] ...or just press this big giant link: https://saiyangonzalez01.github.io/Minecraft-Old-School-ReDefault/web

 ### Contributers